-We asked Erin Angelini, DPT, our expert at UPMC Centers for Rehab Services, to discuss life, recovery, and training before and after a marathon.
+We asked Erin Angelini, DPT, our expert at UPMC Rehabilitation Institute, to discuss life, recovery, and training before and after a marathon.

 Erin has been a lifelong runner.
 She ran cross country and track in high school and college.
 Erin received a bachelor’s degree in health science and Spanish and a doctor of physical therapy degree from Lebanon Valley College.
 She is a certified USA Track and Field coach and an independent running coach.
 She recently completed her physical therapy sports residency at UPMC, which allowed her to fine tune her process for managing running-related injuries.